centreborelli/s2p/README.md

 ## Dependencies

+Required dependencies: `cmake, libtiff, libpng, libjpeg, libfftw3, libgeotiff, gdal`.
+These can be installed on Debian 7 (wheezy) with

+    apt-get install cmake libfftw3-dev libtiff5-dev libgeotiff-dev gdal-bin

-The only required dependency is `gdal`.
-Comments about dependencies that were required in previous versions of `s2p` are still here just in case...
+`gdal` version must be 1.10 or newer.
+Comments about dependencies that were required in previous versions of `s2p` are still here just in case.

 ### GDAL >= 1.10